elliot-smith/king-tut/README.md

 Test the application -> `stack tests`
 Build the Haskell stack -> `stack build`

+This application is designed to Test Ur Tests.
+Code coverage unfortunately only checks whether a statement was executed during your tests but King Tut is designed to test that each line of code is tested.
+If it is not tested, then it will produce an output file called `king-tut-output.txt` that will contain all lines which were not covered.

 TODO:
 1. Modify original file and test